Projects

 Project 3 illustration

-Using single-cell transcriptomics to understand brain disorders
+Using single-cell and spatial transcriptomics to understand brain disorders

 Single-cell RNA-sequencing is revolutionizing our understanding of the cell types of the nervous system.
 In collaboration with a number of experimental colleagues, we are developing computational methods to use these technologies to understand how brain cells change in their proportion, gene expression, and electrophysiology due to neuropsychiatric and neurological conditions, including depression, aging, and Alzheimer's disease.